connervieira/Predator/CONFIGURATION.md

         - If you only ever use the same mode when using Predator, setting this to your preferred mode can save time.
         - When installing Predator in a vehicle, this setting can allow Predator to load without any user input.
             - See the "default" settings later in this document for more information on auto-starting.
-- `default_root`
-    - When this default setting isn't empty, Predator will use it's value as the default root project directory path, and will skip the 'root directory' prompt when running Predator in real-time mode and dash-cam mode.
-    - This setting has no effect on pre-recorded mode.
 - `silence_file_saving`
     - This setting determines whether or not Predator will display informational messages about file saving.
     - When this is set to `true`, Predator won't show information or notices when it saves information to disk.